LeafWulf/flying-tokens/README.md

 *Default: disabled.*
 Display a notification with the token name and its new elevation.

-**Scale Token Based On Elevation**
+**Custom Scale**
-*Default: active.*
+*Default: 0.01.*
 increase token scale based on how high is its elevation.
+Set to `0` if you want to disable it.

 **Auto Zoom**
 *Default: disabled.*
 Zoom into the token when it lands, and out based on how high it is flying.

+**Enable Movement Effect**
+*Default: enabled.*
+Movement effect while the token is flying.

+**Enable Shadow Removal**
+*Default: enabled.*
+Remove the token image shadow and create a shadow that changes with its height and size.

+**Enable Wind Effect**
+*Default: enabled.*
+Small twist effect in the center of the token.

 ![settings](readme/settings.png)